atitsbest/resume/CV.md

 - Developed software to manage real estate offerings using C++ and MFC.
 Including public online platform to sync to.

-- Planned and developed custom ecommerce system using .Net 2.
+- Planned and developed a custom eCommerce system using .Net 2.
 Used in different industries.

 - Developed software to issue and manage free-ride tickets for students.
-Used by different states in austria.
+Used by different states in Austria.
 Developed the banking interface (EDIFACT) to transfer money.

-- Engieered a custom kind of facebook for a customer using ASP.NET WebForms.
-Translated into 30+ languages.
+- Engineered a custom kind of Facebook for a customer using ASP.NET WebForms.
+Translated in to 30+ languages.
 Deployed to multiple countries.

 ## Funworld 2000 - 20002

 _Junior Software Engineer_

-- Developed system software libraries as a base for games running on touch based game consoles using C++, custom made Windows and custom made hardware.
+- Developed system software libraries as a base for games running on touch-based game consoles using C++, custom made Windows and custom made hardware.

 # Skills